COBISS Platform – Co-operative Online Bibliographic System and Services

 • computer capacity for the operation of the system and the central services (where necessary).

 IZUM does not cooperate directly with the libraries from the participating countries.
-At the moment, the only exception are Albania and Kosovo.
+At the moment, the only exception is Kosovo.

-The COBISS3 software supports functions of various libraries and national COBISS centres with the option of selecting the user interface in several languages (Slovenian, Serbian, Bosnian, Macedonian, Bulgarian, Albanian and English).
+The COBISS3 software as well as the COBISS Cat and COBISS Lib applications support cataloguing procedures and business processes of COBISS libraries and national centres with the possibility of choosing user interfaces in several languages (Slovenian, Serbian, Bosnian, Croatian, Montenegrin, Macedonian, Bulgarian, Albanian and English).

 Shared cataloguing enables a rational division of labour and time saving in the onerous procedure of cataloguing library materials and managing catalogues.
 Each item needs to be catalogued only once; after that, all participants in the system and in the COBISS.net network can access the record through the COBIB union bibliographic/catalogue database.